 The only descriptor family with moderate to excellent performance under TR/TE contrast variations was COLLAGE (TE: 85%; TR: 68%).
-The proportion of COLLAGE descriptors within each robustness range also remained largely unchanged between unprocessed and postprocessed images.
+The proportion of COLLAGE descriptors within each robustness range also remained largely unchanged between unprocessed and post-processed images.
 Additionally, a larger number of COLLAGE descriptors exhibited higher robustness across changes in TR (18-20% excellent, 43-45% good) as compared to changes in TE (0% excellent, 29% good).
-Figure 4a shows an expression heatmap for a representative COLLAGE descriptor (entropy WS = 5) with good robustness across changes in TE and excellent robustness across changes in TR.
+Figure 4(A) shows an expression heatmap for a representative COLLAGE descriptor (entropy WS=5) with good robustness across changes in TE and excellent robustness across changes in TR.

 While also in the co-occurrence family, a majority of Haralick descriptors showed poor robustness across changes in TE and TR, both before (61% and 83%, respectively) and after (55% and 76%, respectively) processing.
-The gradient and Laws operator families (edge based) were poorly robust across all image contrast variations, whether on unprocessed (82%-100% poor) or postprocessed images (81%-100% poor).
-Figure 4b shows a representative edge-based descriptor (Laws L5E5) as an expression heatmap, illustrating poor robustness of feature expression across TR and TE changes, both for the unprocessed images and after postprocessing.
+The gradient and Laws operator families (edge-based) were poorly robust across all image contrast variations, whether on unprocessed (82-100% poor) or postprocessed images (81%-100% poor).
+Figure 4(B) shows a representative edge-based descriptor (Laws L5E5) as an expression heatmap, illustrating poor robustness of feature expression across TR and TE changes, both for the unprocessed images as well as after post-processing.